 What is National 4?

-The Basic Structure of the National 4 Course
+The Structure of National 4 Courses

 The National 4 courses mainly structure their content around three or four units.
 Furthermore, these units integrate different aspects of the subject area.
 Consequently, they aim to help pupils grasp the subject matter thoroughly, allowing them to develop an excellent all-round skill set in their studies.

-In National 4, the higher qualifications do not have final exams; continuous assessments are present throughout the course.
+In Nat 4, the higher qualifications do not have final exams; continuous assessments are present throughout the course.
 At the end of it all, the teachers mark the assessments, and the Scottish Qualifications Authority (SQA) further scrutinises the marks to ensure standards are maintained.

-Grading System
+Nat 4 Grading System

 The grading system is pass-or-fail and does not use traditional letter grades or percentages.
 Moreover, learners must pass all mandatory units and complete a value-added unit, which includes a project or assignment, to be eligible for the “Pass” certificate status.

-Subjects List in Nationa 4
+Subjects List in National 4

 National 4 offers a wide array of subjects, designed to cater to the diversity of learners’ interests and ambitions in the future job world.
 For instance, core subjects include English, Mathematics, and Sciences.
 Additionally, Social Studies, Technologies, and Expressive Arts are also part of the curriculum

-Progression Opportunities
+Progression Opportunities After National 4

 Curriculum for Excellence is Scotland’s national curriculum and includes National 4.
 Moreover, it is created to make a flexible, coherent, and all-encompassing framework for ages 3 to 18.
 Consequently, it develops skills for learning, life, and work to ensure the children are well-prepared for their future.